What is a Stop Loss order?

 1. You will have a selling stop loss if you have bought an instrument (stock, F&O, etc).

-It is important to remember that with SL orders, because you are sending a limit selling order there is a chance that when market is coming down fast, your selling stop loss limit order might become pending.
+It is important to remember that with SL orders, because you are triggering a limit selling order there is a chance that when market is coming down fast, your selling stop loss limit order might become pending.
 To avoid this risk the best bet is to trade using SL-M as shown below.

 Ensure that you are careful while placing a SL-M order especially when trading bigger quantities.
 As it is a market order, you might have an impact cost if the instrument is not liquid (lesser stocks trading).